 This CR was introduced October 3, 2013.
 It would provide temporary funding for the Federal Emergency Management Agency (FEMA) at the same rate as was provided in P.L.
 113-6, taking into account sequestration, through December 15, 2013, or until other appropriations legislation replaces the direction in the bill.
+H.J.Res.
+85 passed the House on October 4, 2013, by a vote of 247-164.43

-According to CBO, the annualized cost of the bill would be \$4.1 billion in discretionary budget authority for the department, plus \$6.1 billion in disaster relief funding-a total of \$10.2 billion.37
+According to CBO, the annualized cost of the bill would be \$4.1 billion in discretionary budget authority for the department, plus \$6.1 billion in disaster relief funding-a total of \$10.2 billion.44

-Enactment of this legislation would end the emergency furlough for FEMA, at least until its date of expiration.
+Enactment of this legislation would have ended the emergency furlough for FEMA, at least until its date of expiration.
 As the measure currently stands, as is usually the case with continuing resolutions, account-level direction for funding is not provided, and no explanatory statement of congressional intent (such as a committee report) exists.
 It would also not provide the four legislative extensions of authority for DHS as envisioned under H.J.Res.
 59.